Digory Kirke: The Last Battle

 Prior to the events of the book, the now elderly Digory and Polly have been regularly meeting with the child protagonists of the other books in the series (excepting Susan) to reminisce about their adventures in Narnia.
 After the titular battle, they all meet again in the renewed Narnia in Aslan's Country.
 At the end of the book it is revealed that they have all been killed in a railway accident and are now in an eternal blessed afterlife.

+The Le Fay Fragment

+Published in Walter Hooper's Past Watchful Dragons: the Narnian Chronicles of C.S.
+Lewis, this draft story by C.S.
+Lewis both resembles and differs from the start of the book he would develop it into, The Magician's Nephew, describing an alternate origin story for Digory in which he is an orphan being raised by his unkind aunt but meeting Polly Plummer in almost identical circumstances as described in The Magician's Nephew.
+Most notably, Digory is visited by Mrs Le Fay, later referenced in The Magician's Nephew as the fairy-descended godmother of Digory's Uncle Andrew who has protected a box of Atlantean dust that Andrew ultimately uses to make the magic rings which transport Digory and Polly to the Wood Between the Worlds.

 Portrayals

 Michael Aldridge played Digory in the 1988 BBC miniseries adaptation.
 Jim Broadbent played the character in the 2005 film.
+David McKenna will portray a young Digory in the upcoming film adaptation Narnia: The Magician's Nephew.